chalkpot/color/README.md

 [NPM page]: https://www.npmjs.com/package/@chalkpot/color
 [module page]: https://deno.land/x/chalkpot_color

-## Related

-- [colors](https://github.com/chalkpot/colors) - Colors is JSON with the names
-  of colors, their values and localization.
-Colors are based on HTML color names and CSS keywords.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to